the-ancient-one/container-security/README.md

 ## Kubernetes

-The Kubernetes is essential as it provides a scalable, flexible, and resilient platform for containerized applications.
+The Kubernetes is essential as it provides a scalable, flexible, and resilient platform for containerised applications.
 Kubernetes offers built-in features such as automated scaling, rolling updates, and service discovery, enabling seamless management of applications across hybrid and multi-cloud environments.
-However, this has only been added to demostrate future-proofing and cloud agnostic requriment of the application CI/CD ecosystem.
+However, this has only been added to demonstrate future-proofing and cloud agnostic requirement of the application CI/CD ecosystem.

    ```bash
     cd ./kubectl_yml/